London’s Ethnic Cuisine

 Yes.
-There is a wide variety of ethnic restaurants.
+There are a wide variety of ethnic restaurants in London.
 I’d definitely return to the following places:

 This small restaurant is known for its “Persian comfort food”.
 At the front is a traditional Tanoor oven that is used to bake Naan bread.
 People rave about the lamb shish kabobs and assorted lamb and chicken dishes, but the ample portioned vegetarian dishes should not be passed up.